The Red Shoes (song)

-"The Red Shoes" is a song written and performed by English musician Kate Bush.
-It was the fourth single released from her seventh studio album, The Red Shoes (1993).
-The single was released in April 1994 and reached number 21 on the UK Singles Chart.
+"The Red Shoes" is a song written, produced, and performed by English musician Kate Bush.
+It was released in April 1994 by EMI Records as the fourth single released from her seventh studio album, The Red Shoes (1993).
+The song peaked at No. 21 and spent 3 weeks on the UK Singles Chart while peaking at No. 54 on the Eurochart Hot 100.

 Background and content

 The song is about a girl who puts on a pair of enchanted ballet slippers and can't stop dancing until she breaks the spell.
 It is inspired by a character in the Michael Powell and Emeric Pressburger film The Red Shoes.
+Speaking to Melody Maker in 1993, Bush revealed, "It's just taking the idea of these shoes that have a life of their own.
+If you're unfortunate enough to put them on, you're going to dance and dance.
+It's almost like the idea that you're possessed by dance.
+Before I had any lyrics, the rhythm of the music led me to the image of, oh, horses, something that was running forward, and that led me to the image of the dancing shoes.
+Musically, I was trying to get a sense of delirium, of something very circular and hypnotic, but building and building."

 Release

 "The Red Shoes" was released on 7-inch vinyl, cassette, and CD on 5 April 1994.
 "You Want Alchemy" is the B-side song on all formats except the second part of the CD single.
 The second part of the CD single was released six days after the first part and features a 10-minute remix by Karl Blagan of "The Red Shoes", renamed "Shoedance", as well as remixes of "The Big Sky" and "Running Up That Hill".